a8bit/es-theme-cygnus/readme.md

 ### Installing Cygnus
 ssh onto your RetroPie install and enter the following:

+`mkdir -p ~/.emulationstation/themes`
-`cd /etc/emulationstation/themes`
+`cd ~/.emulationstation/themes`
-`sudo git clone --depth=1 https://github.com/ChoccyHobNob/es-theme-cygnus.git cygnus`
+`git clone --depth=1 https://github.com/ChoccyHobNob/es-theme-cygnus.git cygnus`

 It will now be choosable from the ui options menu in emulationstation